Superconformal algebras and holomorphic field theories: Derived symmetry enhancement

 We summarize the results of twisting with respect a holomorphic supercharge, starting with $\cN=1$ supersymmetry.

-\begin{prop}[Well-known; for various treatments, see~\cite{Johansen, Yangian, ISBW}] The holomorphic twist of $\cN=1$ super Yang-Mills with values in an ordinary Lie algebra $\fg$ coupled to the chiral multiplet with values in a representation $V$ is equivalent to the coupled holomorphic $BF$-$\beta\gamma$ system where $\fh = \fg$ and $\VV = V$. \end{prop}
+\begin{prop}[Well-known; for various treatments, see~\cite{ESW, Johansen, Yangian, CostelloHol, ISBW}] The holomorphic twist of $\cN=1$ super Yang--Mills with values in an ordinary Lie algebra $\fg$ coupled to the chiral multiplet with values in a representation $V$ is equivalent to the coupled holomorphic $BF$-$\beta\gamma$ system where $\fh = \fg$ and $\VV = V$. \end{prop}

 Next, we move on to $\cN=2$ supersymmetry.